 6. Too Much Refrigerant

 Like improperly sized suction lines, the wrong refrigerant type or too much refrigerant can damage your compressor.
 One of the common mistakes often overlooked by homeowners or unqualified contractors is filling the cooling unit with excessive refrigerant.
-A less qualified individual may not know how to fill an AC properly and end up putting in more than the needed amount.
+A less qualified individual may not know how to fill an AC properly.
+They may end up putting in more than the needed amount.

 The refrigerant levels should match the quantity indicated by the AC unit’s manufacturer.
 High refrigerant levels increase pressure within the system, resulting in premature compressor failure.
 You can avoid this problem by calling experienced HVAC experts to handle your air conditioner repairs and tune-ups.